emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 All sorts of crazy emotions start erupting under these circumstances, predominantly a shift from self-confidence to self-doubt.

 This <em>Spiral of Self Doubt</em> creeps in gradually.

 It starts with a slight lack of motivation before morphing into a feeling of foolishness.
-I start to feel a silly and sometimes have trouble taking myself seriously.
+I start to feel silly and sometimes have trouble taking myself seriously.

 Two conflicting voices emerge in my head.